7 steps to optimize slow dashboards • Google Data Studio

 As you can see, we have 519 all available fields.
 And every time you pull data, Google Data Studio is pulling everything from your defined time range.
 It is many data.
 Easly 90% of those fields you don’t need to use in your dashboard.

 Imagine you display aggregated daily base page views.
 The problem is that the Google Analytics connector sends to Google Data Studio atomic events.
 So Google Data Studio must count the sum of page views for each day.
-And if you have 1mln page views per day, Data Studio needs to aggregate 14mln page views from the last 14 days to display 14 rows and recalculate it every time you apply or change filter.
+And if you have 1mln page views per day, Data Studio needs to aggregate 14mln page views from the last 14 days to display 14 rows and recalculate it every time you apply or change the filter.

 This aggregation should be done in the data source, not on the dashboard.